Why is a multiple pregnancy a concern?

-Being pregnant with more than 1 baby is exciting and is often a happy event for many couples.
-However, multiple pregnancy has increased risks for complications.
-The most common complications include the following:
+A multiple pregnancy means being pregnant with more than 1 baby.
+It is often a happy event for many couples.
+But multiple pregnancy has higher risks for complications.
+The most common problems are listed below.

-Gestational hypertension.
-Women with multiple fetuses are more than twice as likely to develop high blood pressure of pregnancy.
-This condition often develops earlier and is more severe than pregnancy with one baby.
-It can also increase the chance of placental abruption (early detachment of the placenta).
+Women pregnant with multiple babies are more than twice as likely to develop high blood pressure of pregnancy.
+This health problem often starts earlier and is worse than in pregnancy with one baby.
+It can also raise the chance of early detachment of the placenta (placental abruption).

-Anemia.
-Anemia is more than twice as common in multiple pregnancies as in a single birth.
+Anemia is more than twice as common in women pregnant with more than 1 baby.

-Miscarriage.
-A phenomenon called the vanishing twin syndrome in which more than 1 fetus is diagnosed, but vanishes (or is miscarried), usually in the first trimester, is more likely in multiple pregnancies.
-This may or may not be accompanied by bleeding.
-The risk of pregnancy loss is increased in later trimesters as well.
+A phenomenon called vanishing twin syndrome is more likely in multiple pregnancies.
+It's when more than 1 fetus is found, but vanishes (or is miscarried).
+This often happens in the first trimester.
+This may come with bleeding.
+The risk of pregnancy loss is higher in later trimesters as well.

-Twin-to-twin transfusion syndrome.
 Twin-to-twin transfusion syndrome (TTTS) is a condition of the placenta that develops only with identical twins that share a placenta.
-Blood vessels connect within the placenta and divert blood from one fetus to the other.
-It happens in about 15% of twins with a shared placenta.
+Blood vessels connect within the placenta and divert blood from 1 baby to the other.
+It happens in about 3 in 20 twins with a shared placenta.

-In TTTS, blood is shunted from 1 fetus to the other through blood vessel connections in a shared placenta.
-Over time, the recipient fetus receives too much blood.
+In TTTS, blood is shunted from 1 baby to the other through blood vessel connections in a shared placenta.
+Over time, the recipient baby gets too much blood.
 This can overload the cardiovascular system and cause too much amniotic fluid to develop.
-The smaller donor fetus does not get enough blood and has low amounts of amniotic fluid.
+The smaller donor baby does not get enough blood and has low amounts of amniotic fluid.
 TTTS can be treated during pregnancy by withdrawing some of the extra fluid with a needle or with surgery on the placenta.
 Sometimes, the twins may need to be delivered early.

 |Click Image to Enlarge

-Cord entanglement.
-Cord entanglement for the twins that share amniotic sac.
-In these cases, monitoring of the fetuses often in the third trimester may be necessary.
+The umbilical cord for the twins that share an amniotic sac can become tangled up.
+In these cases, the babies may need to be monitored often in the third trimester.